CALIFORNIA ASSOCIATION OF LICENSED INVESTIGATORS, INC.

 5.01 Class of Membership.

-- The Association shall have the following classes of membership: active, associate, affiliate, service and industry, student, life, and honorary.
+- The Association shall have the following classes of membership: Active, Associate, Affiliate, Service and Industry, Security Services, Pre-Licensed, Life, and Honorary.

 5.02 Active Membership.

-- Any Qualified Manager who is licensed by the State of California to practice Private Investigations or Private Patrol Operations shall be eligible for active membership.
+- Any Qualified Manager who is licensed by the State of California to practice Private Investigations shall be eligible for active membership.
 The membership is taken as an individual and is not transferable.
 Active members shall have the right to vote and hold office, to include the position of District Governor.
 Non-resident members may not hold office.

 5.03 Associate Membership.

-- Any individual who resides in, or whose principal place of business is outside the state of, California who is qualified under the respective laws or regulations to operate as a Private Investigator or Private Patrol Operator shall be eligible for associate membership.
-Associate members shall have the right to vote.
+- Any individual who resides in, or whose principal place of business is outside the state of, California who is qualified under the respective laws or regulations to operate as a Private Investigator shall be eligible for associate membership.
+Associate members shall NOT have the right to vote.
 Associate members shall not have the right to hold office, to include the position of District Governor.